Create and connect instance

 -

-- See OpenSSH Official Site for details -
+- See OpenSSH official site for details -

-SSH Commandssh -i {PATH_TO_PRIVATE_KEY} {USERNAME}@{INSTANCE_IP}
+SSH commandssh -i {PATH_TO_PRIVATE_KEY} {USERNAME}@{INSTANCE_IP}

-Username connecting to the instance INSTANCE_IP
+Username for the instance

-IP that the instance has
+IP address of the instance

 - Linux